thomasmost/darkbridge/docs/Workers.md

 4. Run the deploy to push code to the new lambda

+5. Ensure that the necessary Environment Variables are configured on the lambda (e.g. MAILGUN_API_KEY)

-5. Copy the Lambda ARN to configure the security policy next...
+6. Copy the Lambda ARN to configure the security policy next...

 ## Connecting to a Worker